310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 Morisawa-senpai, Tetora-kun, and some other people joined them, as well.

-Nii~chan is making breakfast.
-I was helping him out with that, but you still hadn’t woken up, so I came over to see how you were doing.
+Nii~chan and the others are making breakfast.

+I was helping them out with that, but you still hadn’t woken up, so I came over to see how you were doing.

 Ehehe.
 I didn’t expect you to be such a sleepyhead, Tomoya-kun.